 Domestic and Family Violence Awareness

 Townsville City Council is committed to fostering a safe and healthy workplace for all of its employees and creating an environment where staff who may be experiencing Domestic and Family Violence (DFV) are supported.
-We are standing up, speaking out and taking action to end all forms of DFV and are proudly working towards becoming a White Ribbon Accredited Workplace.
+We are standing up, speaking out and taking action to end all forms of DFV and are a proud White Ribbon Accredited Workplace.

 Council recognises we not only have a key role to play in supporting our employees, but also in educating and informing our community of services available.